angular/angular/aio/content/guide/upgrade-performance.md

 triggering change detection in Angular you would use {@link NgZone#run ngZone.run()}.

 In many cases, a few extra change detection runs may not matter much.
-However, on larger or change-detection-heavy apps they can have a noticeable impact.
-By giving you more fine-grained control over the change detection propagation, `downgradeModule()` allows you to achieve better performance for your hybrid apps.
+However, on larger or change-detection-heavy applications they can have a noticeable impact.
+By giving you more fine-grained control over the change detection propagation, `downgradeModule()` allows you to achieve better performance for your hybrid applications.

 ## Using `downgradeModule()`